Cervical Health Awareness Month

 In celebration of Cervical Cancer Awareness Month, we urge you to not only fight cervical cancer alone but also fight for the entire well-being of women all over the world.
 This includes fighting breast cancer – today’s silent killer.

 Simple things can go a long way.
-If you have an extra vehicle – may be a car, truck, motorcycle, boat, RV, motorized lawn mower, snowmobile or even an airplane – that you’ve been meaning to dispose of, why don’t you just donate it instead?
+If you have an extra vehicle – may be a car, truck, motorcycle, boat, RV, snowmobile or even an airplane – that you’ve been meaning to dispose of, why don’t you just donate it instead?
 Through Breast Cancer Car Donations, you don’t only get to relieve yourself of an old clunker, but you also get to enjoy a hefty tax benefit, free towing service and, best of all, contribute to saving someone else’s life.

 How Does It Work?